-Founder Ken Joseph Jr, one of those first students says, “From the very beginning The Japan Helpline has had a special place in our hearts for the military who keep us all safe and for whom we honor their service.
+One of those first students says, “From the very beginning The Japan Helpline has had a special place in our hearts for the military who keep us all safe and for whom we honor their service.

 “Those serving America can call or email from anywhere in Japan 24 hours a day to ask a simple question or ask for emergency help.
 If we cannot help over the telephone or online, one of our local volunteers will be on scene to help put you up for the night or whatever you need.”

 Concerned, these days with a major downsizing of the number of bases in Japan so often service members are caught in areas far from the nearest post, the Japan Helpline is working hard to get their number and contact information out so that any service member will keep it in their “emergency number “list.

 In addition to the helpline, the Japan Helpline is working to restore the USO Post back into downtown Tokyo.
 The helpline is looking at the Roppongi area and discussing with local merchants to set up a place where a service member can come, have a cup of coffee, watch some TV and get help.